 |Ready to apply?
 Click HERE!|

 What does this mean?
-As an institution accredited by ACCET, the Accreditation Council of Continuing Education & Trainings, Gradalis professional development hours qualify across state lines for required hours to maintain teaching certification etc. Since 1978, ACCET has been officially recognized by the U.S. Department of Education as a “reliable authority” specific to the quality of education and professional development provided by institutions it accredits.
+As an institution accredited by ACCET, the Accreditation Council of Continuing Education & Trainings, Gradalis professional development & training hours qualify across state lines for required hours to maintain teaching certification etc. Since 1978, ACCET has been officially recognized by the U.S. Department of Education as a “reliable authority” specific to the quality of education and professional development provided by institutions it accredits.

 June 21st, 2019 in Denver, Colorado.
 Waldorf Teacher Training